 Recent research has shown a positive link between The Scholars Programme and GCSE attainment, with particularly significant data on students with average prior attainment, who were twice as likely to achieve a 9-5 in maths and English at GCSE after taking part in The Scholars Programme in Year 10.

 We have been running independent UCAS evaluations on The Scholars Programme since 2017.
 Each evaluation has shown that this programme makes a statistically significant difference to university application.

-Our community of more than 1,000 PhD tutors is what makes The Brilliant Club unique.
-For some students, the only doctor they may have ever met is in a medical setting, but our programmes open up the world of academic research and give young people the opportunity to study university-level work in an accessible manner.
+Our community of over 1,000 PhD tutors is what makes The Brilliant Club unique.
+For some students, the only doctor they may have ever met is in a medical setting, but our programme opens up the world of academic research and gives young people the opportunity to study university-level work in an accessible way.

-Students each receive a course handbook to support them through the programme.
-This will include all the material they need for their assignments and tutorials.
-Students will also have access to The Hub throughout the programme to submit work and get support from their tutor.
+Each student receives a course handbook to support them through the programme.
+This includes all of the material that they need for their tutorials and final assignment.
+Students will also have access to our online portal The Hub throughout the programme to submit work and get support from their tutor.

 These examples provide a flavour of the exciting courses students have studied in the past.
 Schools and colleges can indicate a preference for a subject stream but we can’t offer courses for specific subject tutoring.

 Click on a course title for the course rationale and more information.